 Office of Inclusion and Student Engagement

 The Office of Inclusion and Student Engagement (OISE) is part of the Graduate School’s framework for providing an inclusive and holistic approach to graduate and postdoctoral scholar success.
-OISE supports scholar success through recruitment, diversity fellowships, professional and community development programming, and ongoing support.
-Postdoctoral scholars receive a wide range of additional services through the Office of Postdoctoral Studies.
+OISE supports scholar success through recruitment, diversity fellowships, mentoring, professional, leadership, and community development programming, and ongoing support.

 OISE works to advance a more inclusive, equitable, and welcoming environment for all graduate students and postdoctoral scholars, but especially for those from backgrounds historically excluded from and underrepresented in the academy.
 In collaboration with other partners within and external to the Graduate School, OISE supports graduate students and postdoctoral scholars in their “Pathways to Success” by providing and promoting programming organized into the following thematic focus areas:

 The events, programs, webinars, and workshops address key areas for personal and professional development, including: balance and resilience, communications, community building and networking, ethics and integrity, leadership and management, teaching and mentoring, and developing an entrepreneurial mindset.